almonteco/js-ts--lab/README.md

 ↓
 Update data
 ↓
-Derive new view
+Derive view
 ↓
 Render UI

 ```

-This is the exact mental model used by React and modern frontend frameworks.
+You now understand the core loop behind React.

 ---

-# STAGE 2 — PERSISTENCE & REALISM (NEXT)
+# STAGE 2 — JOB CREATION FORM (Vanilla JS)

-*(Planned, not yet built)*

-- Save jobs to `localStorage`
-- Load jobs on page refresh
-- Separate “completed” vs “scheduled” views
-- Prepare data shape for backend storage

 ---

+## PART 1 — HTML Form Setup

+### Objective
+Learn how forms fit into a data-driven system.

+### What you build
+An HTML form with inputs for:

+- `customerName`
+- `address`
+- `services` (checkboxes or select)
+- `scheduledDate`

+### What you’ll practice
+- HTML forms
+- Input naming and structure
+- Thinking about data shape before code

+---

+## PART 2 — Form Submission & State Update

+### Objective
+Create new jobs from user input.

+### Behavior
+On submit:

+- `preventDefault()`
+- Read values from inputs
+- Create a new job object:
+  - generate `id`
+  - `lastCompletedDate = null`
+  - default `subscriptionStatus = "Pending"`
+- Add job to `jobs` array (immutably)
+- Re-render job list

+### What you’ll practice
+- Form events
+- Reading input values
+- Creating objects from user input
+- Updating state + UI

+---

+## PART 3 — Basic Validation (UX Only)

+### Objective
+Improve user experience without overengineering.

+### What you add
+- Required field checks
+- Simple error messages
+- Prevent submission if invalid

+### What you’ll practice
+- Validation logic
+- Guard clauses
+- UX feedback without DOM state leaks

+---

+# STAGE 3 — PERSISTENCE (BROWSER STORAGE)

+---

+## PART 1 — Saving to localStorage

+### Objective
+Make state survive page reloads.

+### What you add
+- Save `jobs` to `localStorage` after changes

+### What you’ll practice
+- `JSON.stringify`
+- Side effects tied to state changes

+---

+## PART 2 — Loading on Startup

+### Objective
+Hydrate state when the app loads.

+### What you add
+- Load jobs from `localStorage` on startup
+- Fall back to defaults if empty

+### What you’ll practice
+- Defensive programming
+- Bootstrapping state

+---

-# STAGE 3 — FRAMEWORK MIGRATION (FUTURE)
+# STAGE 4 — FRAMEWORK MIGRATION (FUTURE)

 *(Same logic, new tools)*

 - Convert render logic to React
 - Replace `jobs` with `useState`
+- Keep helpers pure
 - Introduce TypeScript types
-- Keep the same data-first structure
+- Notice how little logic changes

 ---

-## Project Outcome
+## Final Outcome

-By completing this project as structured:
+By completing this workbook:

 - You understand frontend state deeply
-- You can debug UI bugs logically
+- You can pause and resume learning cleanly
-- You won’t “fight” React later
+- You won’t fight React later
-- You build confidence through correctness, not magic
+- You build confidence through correctness

-This is not a toy project — it’s a **foundation project**.
+This is not a demo project.
+It’s a **mental-model project**.